USAJOBS/help-center/how-to/account/documents/resume/index.md

 tags: [documents, resume, create, support-resume]
 ---

-Creating a resume can be done in several ways:
+You can create a resume in two ways:

 1. [Build a resume](build/) using our Resume Builder.
 2. [Upload a resume](upload/) that you already have.

-3. Write a new resume from scratch.
-For tips on tailoring a resume for the federal government read [what should I include on my federal resume](../../../../faq/application/documents/resume/what-to-include/).
+When applying to a federal job, you need to include specific information in your resume.
+[Read our tips on what you should include in your federal resume](../../../../faq/application/documents/resume/what-to-include/).